tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 against DoS attacks mounted from valid IP addresses.

 The DTLS 1.3 specification changes how cookies are exchanged compared to DTLS 1.2.
-DTLS 1.3 re-uses the HelloRetryRequest message and conveys the cookie to the client via an extension.
+DTLS 1.3 reuses the HelloRetryRequest message and conveys the cookie to the client via an extension.
 The client receiving the cookie uses the same extension to place the cookie subsequently into a ClientHello message.
-DTLS 1.2 on the other hand used a separate message, namely the HelloVerifyRequest, to pass a cookie to the client and did not utilize the extension mechanism.
+DTLS 1.2, on the other hand, used a separate message, namely the HelloVerifyRequest, to pass a cookie to the client and did not utilize the extension mechanism.
-For backwards compatibility reasons, the cookie field in the ClientHello is present in DTLS 1.3 but is ignored by a DTLS 1.3 compliant server implementation.
+For backwards compatibility reasons, the cookie field in the ClientHello is present in DTLS 1.3 but is ignored by a DTLS 1.3-compliant server implementation.

 The exchange is shown in {{dtls-cookie-exchange}}.
 Note that